 That is what I am trying to do via my Instagram account, @crooked_loves.
 I made the account one day where I woke up and finally decided I was done hating myself as well as lying about who I was.

 Throughout my life I have had many surgeries and gone through physical therapy multiple times.
 I was born with something called Rocker Bottom Foot, so in my first year after being born, I had surgery to correct it.
 My last surgery was a hand surgery when I was 15 years old that helped release some of the tendons to give me a bit more mobility in my fingers.
 I remember after this surgery my hand doctor said to me that he would be retiring in a few years, but he thought that there was another surgery that he could try on both of my hands to release the tendons a bit more…but for the first time in my life, the choice to have the surgery or not was up to me because I was old enough to choose!
+That being said, if ever you feel the need to see a hand and wrist surgeon it is crucial that you do what is right for you.
+No one should have to live in pain, and orthopedic surgery can sometimes make things more comfortable where your hands and wrists are concerned.

 The recovery from surgeries was obviously very difficult.
 When I was 12 years old, I had major spinal fusion surgery where they placed 4 rods and 8 screws to stop my scoliosis from advancing.
 The recovery from that surgery was the most difficult physical thing I have ever gone through, still to this day.
 I lost a significant amount of my mobility because of this surgery, and I didn’t realize this would happen.
 I went from a kid who could tie her own shoes to a kid who could barely reach past her knees.
 I couldn’t put my own socks on for many years after that (and today it is still difficult, but with a lot of stretching, I am able to).